jeremiah-lumontod/jbpm3-to-jbpm5-migration/jbpm3tojbpm5migration/readme-first.txt

-this tool will migrate jbpm3.3 diagram to jbpm5 version. this tool will oncely migrate the graphical model, it does not include any any code of the jbpm3.3 model.
+this tool will migrate jbpm3.3 diagram to jbpm5 version. this tool will only migrate the graphical model, it does not include any code of the jbpm3.3 model.

 the tools used are:
 - eclipse indigo for jbpm5